rails/rails/guides/source/active_record_basics.md

 What if you need to follow a different naming convention or need to use your Rails application with a legacy database?
 No problem, you can easily override the default conventions.

-You can use the +ActiveRecord::Base.table_name=+ method to specify the table name that should be used:
+You can use the `ActiveRecord::Base.table_name=` method to specify the table name that should be used:

 ```ruby
 class Product < ActiveRecord::Base